Ferris-Labs/site-draft/content/en/docs/Knowledge Base/Platform_Extensions.md

 * **At Entry Point:**
   * They are respnsible for injecting external event streams into the platform.
 Primarily they mediate betweeen the exrernal event stream and the internal CloudEvents based Kafka Topics.
+These run on separate containers within the platform.
 The following are the typical examples.
     * **Event Gateway**: are the primary mechanism.
 To build event gateways we provide templates.
 Please check this document on extension.
 * **At Processing**
   * These are extensions that operate on internal event streams or are required by services that are created on the platform.
 The following are the types thereof.